Contact Hypothesis (Allport): Definition and Examples

 Contact Hypothesis: this article explains the Contact Hypothesis in a practical way.
-After reading this article, you will understand the basis of this powerful psychology tool.

 What is the Contact Hypothesis?